Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

 \subsection{Commuting-projector Hamiltonian and its ground-state space}

-\begin{theorem} Let $\Sigma$ be a compact oriented surface with cell decomposition $L$, and let $(A \xrightarrow{\partial} H)$ be a crossed module of finite-dimensional semisimple Hopf algebras.
-Then the following operators are (well-defined) pairwise commuting projectors:
+Recall the definition of vertex $V_v$, edge $E_e$, and plaquette $F_P$ projectors, in Definitions \ref{def:vert_proj}, \ref{def:edge_proj} and \ref{def:plaq_proj}. \begin{theorem} Let $\Sigma$ be a compact oriented surface with an adequate cell decomposition $L$, and let $(A \xrightarrow{\partial} H)$ be a crossed module of finite-dimensional semisimple Hopf algebras.
+Then the following operators, on $\mathcal{H}_L = H^{\ot L^1} \ot A^{\ot L^2}$, are pairwise commuting projectors: